You Might Be Cut Out for Case Study Writing If …

 But I know not everyone loves this type of copywriting as much as I do.
 But if you are suited to it, there’s a huge demand and I think you’d have fun writing the projects.

 Just so we’re on the same page, let’s first talk about what case studies are …

 Case studies are basically before-and-after “success stories” about a company’s product or service.

-They tell the story of how a real company used a product or service to solve a real problem.
+They tell the story of how a real person or company used a product or service to solve a real problem.
 They must show how the product or service met or solved the customer's stated challenges.
 So part of the process of writing a case study involves finding out what the customers were trying to accomplish and how ultimately they were able to do this and be successful.